django/deps/draft/email-providers.md

   settings.
 (Django has already issued a deprecation warning on startup for anything defined in settings.py.)

-* When using "deprecated settings," attempting to access any `providers[alias]` other than "default" raises `InvalidEmailProvider`.
-(This doesn't require any extra code; it's a natural consequence of `EMAIL_PROVIDERS` not being defined in the same settings.py as any deprecated settings.)
+* When using "deprecated settings" or "default settings," attempting to access any `providers[alias]` other than "default" raises `InvalidEmailProvider`.

 * `_deprecated_kwargs` is a keyword-only arg used to implement the deprecated `get_connection(..., **kwargs)` functionality.
 It will be removed after the